Crown of Zvonimir: Overview

+Disappearance

+It is not known whether the medieval Crown of Zvonimir still exists.
+It is quite possible that all Croatian crowns were lost during the 1520s when the Ottoman Turks captured and sacked the royal capitals of Solin and Knin.
+However, they could have disappeared even before that, after 1138 when Vrana was occupied by Knights Templar and Knights Hospitaller, after 1403/1409 when Ladislaus of Naples was crowned and Dalmatia was sold to the Republic of Venice, while later, could have been held among treasures of the Zrinski family as supposed by Vjekoslav Klaić.

+Recently, Croatian archaeologists M. Ilkić and D. Filipčić proposed thesis that the crown did not disappear, but was partly incorporated into the Holy Crown of Hungary as the "corona latina" (compared to "corona greca" part of the crown).
+Probably it happened for the coronation of king Béla IV (1235), and according to them, "the only plausible place where Zvonimir's crown could end up, while maintaining the legitimacy of the coronation of new Hungarian-Croatian kings and respecting the tradition and legality of the coronation of Béla IV's predecessors, is within the Hungarian crown".
+Croatian historian Mladen Ančić disputed the thesis.

 World War II appropriation

 In 1941, the fascist Ustaše regime assumed control of Croatia and decided to reinstate a monarchy in the Independent State of Croatia, also appropriating the symbols of the medieval Croatian state.
 They created another "Crown of Zvonimir", though with little resemblance to the original, described as "a wreath of golden clover leaves surmounted by a cross".
-That crown, as well as an orb in the form of an apple, was then presented to Victor Emmanuel III of Italy with the request he choose a suitable member of the House of Savoy to be elevated to the proposed Croatian throne as king.
-He chose the Duke of Spoleto who was then named "King Tomislav II".
+That crown, as well as an orb in the form of an apple, was then presented to King Victor Emmanuel III of Italy with the request he choose a suitable member of the House of Savoy to be elevated to the proposed Croatian throne as king.
+He chose Prince Aimone, Duke of Aosta who was then named "King Tomislav II".
 It seems likely he came into possession of the regalia, though he was never crowned.
 It is unknown whether this crown remains in existence.